Shredded Veggie Casserole

 For example, I have two friends who have a pretty serious garden going this year and I think they planted three zucchini plants… for two people.
 I’m pretty sure that half of one plant probably produces more zucchini than two people can eat.

-In an effort to give you all some ideas for what to do with that excess zucchini and squash that will soon be around, I present to you this beautiful and simple casserole.
+In an effort to give you all some ideas for what to do with that excess zucchini and squash that will soon be around, I present to you this beautiful and simple Shredded Veggie Casserole.